zijin-qin/fracture-detection/README.md

 ### What are the next models you are thinking of and why?
 The next model we are thinking of implementing is Support Vector Machines (SVMs) which are particularly effective for complex images and finding the optimal decision boundary between our two output classes.
 Because the SVM model works by finding a hyperplane that maximizes the margin between output classes, we believe there will be high accuracy and precision and also plan to utilize the kernel trick.
 Additionally, we plan to continue tuning the hyperparameters of both models we have implemented so far - the CNN and vision transformer in order to improve their performance.

-### New Work/Updates since Milestone 2
+### New Work/Updates since Milestone 3
 This milestone, we focused on implementing a new model : the vision transformer and finetuning it to our fracture detection dataset.
 This model has a total of 1,379,458 parameters, all of which are trainable.
 Additionally, we have added dropout layers, mutli-head attention, layer normalization and global average pooling to the model.
+In terms of hyperparameter tuning, we tried various ranges for the different parameters including dropout rate, learning rate, and number of layers.
+|Best Value So Far|Hyperparameter
+64                |patch_size
+512               |d_model
+8                 |num_heads
+2                 |num_layers
+512               |mlp_dim
+0.3               |dropout_rate
+1e-06             |learning_rate

 ### What is the conclusion of your 2nd model?
 What can be done to possibly improve it?
 To help prevent class imbalances, we tried random oversampling of the minority output label (which is fractured images) in this case.
 The training accuracy is around 98.88 and the training loss is 0.0353.
 On the other hand, the validation accuracy is 61.81% while the validation loss is 1.7631.
 Because there appears to be a significant difference between the training loss and accuracy and the validation loss and accuracy, our model may not be able to generalize well to new unseen data even though there is a very high training accuracy.

 We may need to implement techniques such as early stopping (stopping training when there is no significant improvement in validation accuracy after a specific number of epochs) and cross-validation.
 The model may also be too complex which could also be contributing to the overfitting.
 Continuing to finetune the model hyperparameters with tools such as GridSearch may also help us find a model architecture that is able to learn the training data well while also being able to generalize to new data.

 Comparing the vision transformer model to the first model (the CNN) we trained, the CNN has a higher training and validation accuracy, although that model was underfitting.
 However, we plan to continue to train both models and improve their accuracy and performance while evaluating at other metrics such as precision and recall.